Reusing Historical Structures: Longsdorf Barn

 When we find a timber frame building in disrepair that cannot be restored for use where it stands, we want to carefully number every piece, dismantle and save the timbers to re-erect somewhere else in the creation of a new and different home, barn, or business.

-GreenTech Construction recycles and repurposes timber frames like that in the Longsdorf barn above.
 An example of the repurposing of a barn to form core structural and decorative elements can be seen in the modern SIP home below, where the new SIP envelope is wrapped around a sturdy salvaged timber frame barn.
 This barn was discovered in Waynesville, Ohio.
 It was first erected in 1828, and was transported to Delaware County where it found new life in 2000.

 A perfectly respectful marriage of old and new, we would say, and a precious resource saved for generations to come.